MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 6. How do you use auditpol to get the SID for user "Ned"? **auditpol /list /user:ned /v**

-7. What command do you use to list GUID's for all audit policy categories?
+7. What command do you use to list GUID's for all audit policy categories? **AuditPol /List /Category /V**

-8.
+8. For user "Milhouse," what command would you use to add auditing for failure to logon locally? **auditpol /set /user:Milhouse /subcategory:"logon" /include /failure:enable**

 ### **Windows Protection Mechanisms**